 The impetus to create the Emma Awards sprang from remarks by the RSJ 2000 guest speaker, well-known historical romance author Beverly Jenkins.
 The following year in 2001, we held the first Emma Awards ceremony.
 Fittingly, Ms. Emma Rodgers presented the first award.
 That first Emma went to Deirdre Savoy for Favorite New Author.

 As always, we need your assistance in choosing who the next Emma Award honorees will be.
 This year as you are reading, if a particular heroine really grabs you, take note.
 Perhaps you’d like to nominate the heroine (and novel) for the Favorite Heroine category.
 Same goes for the other categories.
 Read for pleasure, but don’t forget to make your opinion count.
 We suggest creating a “Read List” where you list your reads for the year and jot down a few notes for each novel.

-Nominations for the 2017 Emma Awards will open soon.
-Make sure you are signed up for our mailing list to receive email notification when the nomination period opens.
+Nominations for the 2017 Emma Awards are NOW CLOSED.
+Make sure you are signed up for our mailing list to receive email notification when the nomination period opens for 2018.

 Your Support Helps Keep the Emma Awards Alive?

 RSJ annually opens up the Emma Awards for both authors and readers to nominate a deserving author at no entry fee.
-To make sure the Emma Awards continues to support talented African American authors, Donate and Support the RSJ Emma Awards today: CLICK HERE TO DONATE
+To make sure the Emma Awards continue to support talented African-American authors without need for an entry fee, please DONATE and SUPPORT the RSJ Emma Awards today: CLICK HERE TO DONATE

 The Emma Awards are open to all black and African American authors who have written a novel or novella which falls within the identified award categories (see below) and was published for the first time between November 1, 2015 and December 31, 2016.
 To meet the first publication requirement, a work cannot be a re-publication, re-covered, and/or re-named novel or novella; nor may the work have been entered in any previous Emma Award year.